 5. Go Fish!

 But wait, there’s MORE!
 We’ve already conquered Phonological Awareness and Alphabet Knowledge… what’s next?
-We’ll be back soon with five Emergent Writing activities to try this summer.
+Check out these five Emergent Writing activities to try this summer.